osamaqarem/drag-select/README.md

   }
   /**
    * Configuration for the long press gesture.
 Long pressing an item activates selection mode.
-   * When selection mode is active, tapping any item will add or remove it from selection.
    */
   longPressGesture?: {
     /**